mr0developer/PCTipsandInfo/README.md

 If you need to update the system, you must manually perform this operation from "Settings">"Windows Update", and then click the "Check for Updates" button.

+## How can I prevent VS Code from replacing a newly opened, unmodified (preview) tab with a subsequently opened one?
+When you [single-]click a file in the left sidebar's file browser or open it from the quick open menu (Ctrl-P, type the file name, Enter), Visual Studio Code opens it in what's called "Preview Mode", which allows you to quickly view files.

+Preview Mode tabs are not kept open.
+As soon as you go to open another file from the sidebar, the existing Preview Mode tab (if one exists) is used.
+You can determine if a tab is in Preview Mode, by looking at its title in the tab bar.
+If the title is italic, the tab is in preview mode.

+To open a file for editing (i.e. don't open in Preview Mode), double-click on the file in the sidebar, or single-click it in the sidebar then double click the title of its Preview Mode tab.

+If you want to disable Preview Mode all together, you can do so by setting "workbench.editor.enablePreview": false in your settings file.
+You can also use the "workbench.editor.enablePreviewFromQuickOpen" option to disable it only from the quick open menu.

+Before you can disable Preview Mode, you'll need to open your Settings File.

+Pro Tip: You can use the Command Palette(shortcut Ctrl+Shift+P) to open your settings file, just enter "Preferences: Open User Settings"!

+Once you've opened your settings file (your settings file should be located on the right), add the "workbench.editor.enablePreview" property, and set its value to false.